Catchment Based Solutions for Reducing Trash Screen Blockages, Kirklees Council

 Removing material before it becomes debris and routine clearance of material from both the watercourse and floodplain can reduce the debris load.
 However, this is unfavourable from an environmental perspective and requires negotiations with local landowners.
 Removing debris can cause ecological harm as some debris is needed for watercourses to function naturally.
 Debris and vegetation can slow the flow of water by increasing channel roughness – removing either can speed up flows with the ability to transport material and increase flood risk.

-Changing the dominant species to one that produces less debris to minimise the amount of material entering channels is likely to have a negative impact on biodiversity both within the channel and the riparian zone.
+Changing the dominant species to one that produces less debris to minimise the amount of material entering channels is likely to harm biodiversity both within the channel and the riparian zone.
 Changes to shading created by differing species and canopy densities can have a significant impact on stream temperatures which then has an impact on ecology.
 Riparian woodlands can play a key role in helping water courses adapt to climate change by helping to regulate stream temperatures – a diverse native broadleaf riparian woodland is most preferable (Keeping Rivers Cool, 2016).

 Good land management can also reduce the amount of sediment within a watercourse, through a reduction in erosion potential and the interception of suspended sediments.
-Riparian buffer strips can help intercept and reduce sediment from reaching the water course.
-Fencing water courses help to reduce ‘poaching’ from animals and can encourage vegetation growth.
+Riparian buffer strips can help intercept and reduce sediment from reaching the watercourse.
+Fencing water courses helps to reduce ‘poaching’ from animals and can encourage vegetation growth.
 Re-meandering and reconnecting the channel with its floodplain can also help reduce sediment loads and increase overall capacity.

 Education